 Vertical Integration Concept Introduced in Pork Production

 The early 90’s brought much expansion for the pork division.
 North Carolina farmers embraced the idea of moving the animals inside and the vertical integration concept offered to turkey producers.
 A second feed mill was built near Moltonville, NC in 1992 to meet the feed production needs of the growing animal herd.
 Happiest when he is building or expanding, Mr. Prestage’s entrepreneurial spirit took his business from its corporate base in North Carolina across state lines to include pork divisions in Mississippi, Iowa, South Carolina, and Oklahoma.
 These new divisions included three additional feed manufacturing facilities.

 World’s Largest Single-Stage Turkey Hatchery Is Built

-A new hatchery was erected in 1993 and is still today the world’s largest single-stage turkey poult hatching facility with the capability of setting up to 650,000 eggs per week.
+A new hatchery was erected in 1993 and is still today one of the world’s largest single-stage turkey poult hatching facilities with the capability of setting up to 650,000 eggs per week.
 The turkey division continued its growth with a new production division in the State of South Carolina in 1994, when Bill and Marsha’s third son Ron Prestage, DVM joined the company as the division’s president.

 Prestage Begins Processing Turkey Under The Prestage Foods Label